 “Investment approaches that select and include investments on the basis of their fulfilling certain sustainability criteria and/or delivering on specific and measurable sustainability outcome(s).
 Investments are chosen on the basis of their economic activities (what they produce/what services they deliver) and on their business conduct (how they deliver their products and services).”

-Examples: Sustainability themed, positive tilt, best in class
+Examples: Sustainability themed (e.g. clean water), positive tilt (e.g. reduced carbon emissions), best in class (e.g. most sustainable company in sector)

 Impact Investing: